This summer, cool off.

-Ennis Lake is home to a few different locations prime for cliff jumping—not to mention a huge rope swing.
+Ennis Lake is home to a few different locations prime for cliff jumping.
 Take time to explore the lake and see what you can find.

-The Jefferson provides a great recreational float down the river, ending in a classic bridge jump for the more adventurous river-goers.
+The Jefferson River offers a couple classic bridge jumps for the more adventurous river-goers.
 Lofty leapers can climb to the top of the bridge, or if heights aren’t your thing, stay roadside for a shorter drop.